rtc-io/rtc/docs/getting-started.md

   bower install rtc
   ```

-__NOTE:__ I would strongly recommend using NPM for your managing your application dependencies.
+__NOTE:__ I would strongly recommend using npm for your managing your application dependencies, and considering combining that with [browserify](https://browserify.org).